rickellis/Arch-Linux-Install-Guide/README.md

 ## Prepare Installation Media

-[Download](https://www.archlinux.org/download/)the ISO and create a bootable USB drive.
+[Download](https://www.archlinux.org/download/) the ISO and create a bootable USB drive.
 The simplest way to create bootable media on Linux is using the dd command:

     sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync